DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-3/recording-stereo/_index.md

   - Using hyper-cardioid mics instead of cardioid mics will widen the image, however any sound coming from the center of the source will be more off-axis to each mic and consequently picked up with increased off-axis coloration and slightly less amplitude.
   - It may be possible to decrease the angle of incidence when using hyper-cardioid mics and maintain a similar image width to using cardioid mics – with the advantage of the hyper-cardioid mics being less off-axis to the center of the sound source.

-Drawbacks: worse mono compatibility, try to listen in mono before recording to hear how much sound disappears.
+Drawbacks: worse mono compatibility; try to listen in mono before recording to hear how much sound disappears.

 {{%/ note %}}